forestgrape/coronavirus/index.md

 ## Updates
 All updates regarding the current Covid Situation here.
 Larger updates here, smaller updates are noted in the section [Minor Updates](#minor-updates) below.
+- 5.11.
+Updates for [Spread Analyses](./spread_analyses.md) in online work:
+    * Evidence for super-spreader events at large scale sporting events with spectators.
+Evidence: 1) players are more frequently infected in regions with spectators and 2) there seem to be increased infection rates in the stadiums catchment areas.
+      > Not proven yet but evidence strong enough that risk regions should stop allowing large scale events.
+As of 4./5.11. there still seem to be football matches with several thousand spectators.
+    * Spreading events in food production factories and airplanes are sketched.
 - 3.11.
 "On falling: Better walking back awkwardly dragging the parachute than falling cool without." for Covid "Outdoor Days to prevent risking a Hospital Overflow" added in [Strategy](./monitor_and_control.md#strategy)
 - 1.11.
 [Strategy](./monitor_and_control.md#strategy) and [On Numbers](./monitor_and_control.md#on-numbers) sections, where I give my point of view how to tackle Covid and for actions at different incidence levels.
 - 31.10.
 [Detect Monitor Failure](./monitor_and_control.md#detect-monitor-failure) in the extended section [Monitor Prevalence](./monitor_and_control.md#monitor-prevalence) describes how to check estimates in the past: The current death rate multiplied by 400 (inverse fatality) should be about the case estimated a few weeks ago.